masonwang025/cs-club-website/README.md

 # cs-club-website

-The <a href="https://shscsclub.com">SHS computer science club website</a>, built with React.
+The <a href="https://shscsclub.com">Ssartoga High School computer science club website</a>, built with React.

 <i>We reveal the power of coding, one line at a time.</i>